CameronG7/JATE_PWA/README.md

 [app link](https://salty-temple-36941-0e4bb5ef543d.herokuapp.com/)

 When you type in the text editor the text is saved to local storage, then when the editor loses focus the text is saved to the IndexedDB.
+To properly cache the page, refresh after the initial load.

 ## Credits